usefmtly

 How to use the Random Country Generator

-2. Click Generate — the tool picks from all 195 UN-recognized sovereign states using Fisher-Yates shuffle.
+3. Click Generate another country — the tool picks from all 195 UN-recognized sovereign states using Fisher-Yates shuffle.
 No country appears twice in the same batch.

-3. Copy your results — use Copy All to grab the full list as newline-separated text, ready to paste anywhere.
+4. Copy your results — use Copy All to grab the full list as newline-separated text, ready to paste into slides, worksheets, games, or notes.

 What is a random country generator?